DUNAV ULTRA: THE BEGINNING

 Overcoming the Dunav Ultra cycling route in less than 48 hours by road bike

 On May 2, 2014, three amateur cyclists – Boris Begamov, Petar Zlatkov, and Emil Shukadarov started together in a unique adventure with a common goal – to successfully overcome the 682-km distance from the Bulgarian village of Kudelin to the village of Durankulak by bicycle, within 48 hours.

-During the transition, participants move without logistical or other support.
+During the transition, participants move without any logistical support.
 The experience was accompanied by an online and Facebook campaign, which gained popularity among their friends and specialized cycling circles.

-For Zlatkov and Shukadarov, the challenge ended 150 km before the endpoint – they decided to end their participation in the region of Silistra.
+For Zlatkov and Shukadarov, the challenge ended 150 km before the endpoint – they decided to end their participation nearby the town of Silistra.